 You can also sign up directly with certain stores, such as Target, to have a percentage of your purchases go to the school of your choice when you use their card.

-8. Sign up with Amazon.com
+8. Sign Up With Amazon.com

 Schools can join the Amazon.com Associates Program and earn a percentage of sales on purchases made by people who click through their link.
 The challenge here is getting people to remember to get to Amazon through the school’s link, not through bookmarks or just typing it in.
 Not everyone approves of this, as some feel that it takes money away from local businesses that would come back to schools through taxes, but many people are going to shop through Amazon anyhow.

-9. Shop through iGive
+9. Shop Through iGive

 iGive is a program your school can sign up for, then go through the iGive button or download the app for their online shopping. iGive partners with many online stores, and a percentage goes to the school.

-10. Collect spare change
+10. Collect Spare Change

 Encourage families to donate their spare change to the school.
-A jar can be places in the school office as well as at any businesses willing to help out.
+A jar can be placed in the school office as well as at any businesses willing to help out.
 As anyone who has collected their own spare change knows, this can add up fast.